suma-project/Suma/docs/docs/faq.md

 ## Data Collection Client

 #### Is there a more permanent way to enable settings.
 Settings by themselves are pretty sticky, they only disappear when history is deleted.
-With that in mind you can make settings more sticky by adding them to your url as a query string. `variable=setting.` There is no limit on
+With that in mind you can make settings more sticky by adding them to your url as a query string. `variable=setting.` There is no limit on the number of settings added to the query string.

 | variable | setting | notes |